Sergei Magnitsky: Background

 Magnitsky was an auditor at the Moscow law firm Firestone Duncan, working for its owner, Jamison Firestone.
 He worked with Firestone Duncan client Hermitage Capital Management, an investment advisory firm accused of tax evasion and tax fraud by the Russian Interior Ministry.

-Over the years of its operation Hermitage had, on a number of occasions, supplied to the press information related to corporate and governmental misconduct and corruption within state-owned Russian enterprises.
+Over the years of its operation Hermitage had, on several occasions, supplied to the press information about corporate and governmental misconduct and corruption in state-owned Russian enterprises.
 Hermitage's company co-founder, American Bill Browder, was expelled from Russia in November 2005 as a purported national threat; Browder arrived in Moscow, was told his visa had been annulled, and was deported the next day.
 Browder has said that he represented a threat only "to corrupt politicians and bureaucrats" in Russia, and believed that he was removed to leave his company open for exploitation.

+Instigated by FSB General Viktor Voronin after Alexander Kuvaldin (Александр Кувалдин), who was an operative of the "K" Directorate of the SEB of the FSB, addressed his findings in a report to Voronin recommending the prosecution of the Sergey Magnitsky of the Hermitage Capital fund, Voronin added his resolution about the report and sent it to the Moscow police department who initiated a criminal case against Magnitsky.

 On 4 June 2007, Hermitage's Moscow office was raided by about 20 Ministry of Interior officers.
 The offices of Firestone Duncan were also raided.
 The officers had a search warrant alleging that Kamaya, a company administered by Hermitage, had underpaid its taxes.
 This was highly irregular, as the Russian tax authorities had just confirmed in writing that this company had overpaid its tax.
 In both cases, the search warrants permitted the seizure of materials related only to Kamaya.
 But, in both cases the officers illegally seized all the corporate, tax documents and seals for any company that had paid a large amount of Russian taxes, including documents and seals for many of Hermitage's Russian companies.
 In October 2007, Browder received word that one of the firms maintained in Moscow had a trial against it for an alleged unpaid debt of hundreds of millions of dollars.
 According to Browder, this was the first time he had heard of this court case and he did not know the lawyers who represented his company in court.
 Magnitsky was assigned to investigate the case.